Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **Important Reminder:**

-Before the game day, the easy and medium tracks will set up and available to you.
-You can
+Starting from Oct 24, the easy and medium tracks will be set up and available to you.

-On the game day, you must submit the cars with the finalized code to the TA by **6:20**.
-After this submission, any subsequent modifications to the code will result in a **20% deduction** from the total score.
-Therefore, it's crucial to thoroughly **check your code** for any issues or final adjustments before handing over the cars.
+On the game day, you must **check your code** thoroughly before the game starts.
+You will have one chance to adjust your car setup before each track.
+Your order will be determined by a lucky draw.

 On the game day, the track will be set up from **Easy**, to **Medium**, and finally to **Hard**.
 Each team will be given a total of **6 chances to FAIL**.
 An attempt is considered **failed** if the car falls or the plastic board touches the ground.